-

 Recall the definition of the subgroup generated by a set and the closure of a set in a topological space.
 They look curiously similar, involving intersections of subgroups and closed sets respectively. -

-Extending sequences into continuous functions
+Extending sequences into smooth functions using trignometric functions

 -